Lecturer in Entrepreneurship, Aston Business School

 Mike is Professor of Entrepreneurship at Imperial College London.
 At the ERC he leads the research theme on finance and governance.
 His research interests include entrepreneurship, family businesses, entrepreneurial finance and governance.

-Monder has extensive experience working with, researching and acting as a consultant to small and ethnic minority businesses and is a leading authority on small business and ethnic minority entrepreneurship research and has published widely on the subject.
+Professor Monder Ram OBE is the Director of Centre for Research in Ethnic Minority Entrepreneurship (CREME), based in Aston Business School, Aston University.
+He has extensive experience of working in, researching and acting as a consultant to small and ethnic minority businesses.
+He is a leading authority on small business and ethnic minority entrepreneurship research and has published widely on the subject.

 Professor, Queen's University Belfast